nus-cs2103-AY2324S1/ip/docs/README.md

 Alternate cases:

-1. No tasks in list `statistics`: will display error saying "You do not have any tasks to view the statistics of!".
+1. No tasks in list `statistics`: will display error saying "You do not have any tasks to view the statistics of!" and the dashboard does not show up.
 2. Including argument `statistics hi`: ignores argument and performs `statistics` as per usual.
 3. Including options `statistics /test this`: ignores the options and performs `statistics` as per usual.